China–Denmark relations: Dalai Lama

 China suspended ties with Denmark after its Prime Minister met the Dalai Lama and resumed them only after the Danish government issued a statement in December 2009 saying it would oppose Tibetan independence and consider Beijing's reaction before inviting him again.

 Hong Kong

 In June 2020, Denmark openly opposed the Hong Kong national security law.

 Uyghurs

 In January 2022, Denmark announced a diplomatic boycott of the 2022 Winter Olympics due to concerns about the Chinese government's human rights abuses of Uyghurs.
 In May 2025, Danish political parties Red–Green Alliance, Danish People's Party, The Alternative called for an investigation into transnational repression against Uyghurs and Tibetans living in Denmark.

 Greenland

-China has invested in several projects in Greenland, including in mines for rare-earth elements, iron, and uranium.

 In 2018, the China Communications Construction responded to a request for proposals from the Government of Greenland for the construction and operation of three airports in Nuuk, Ilulissat and Qaqortoq.
 The government of Denmark objected to the bid, citing security objections.

+Although Chinese investment was once significant, Beijing's economic presence in Greenland is now very limited.
+China officially supports state sovereignty and rejects claims that it poses a security threat in Greenland.